 For operational leases, they are currently reported off balance sheet and disclosed in the notes of financial statements.
 However, in the coming years, organizations will be required to capitalize many of these operating leases and record them in their balance sheets as assets and liabilities or obligations.

 While this is a significant change in how businesses are meant to manage their leases, early adoption and planning can provide many benefits including greater visibility on lease exposure and reduction in spending.

 Ultimately, to prepare for the new standards, organizations need better, tighter integration.
 They need a framework that provides an efficient mechanism to collect the data needed to meet the new accounting standards.

-Lease Administration by Nakisa creates a unified leasing contract data repository that can be accessed to leverage accurate and relevant data for the optimization of the lease accounting processes particular to your business, transactional processes such as equipment management, supplier management, business planning, and more.
+SAP’s Contract and Lease Management (part of the SAP REFX Solution) creates a unified leasing contract data repository that can be accessed to leverage accurate and relevant data for the optimization of the lease accounting processes particular to your business, transactional processes such as equipment management, supplier management, business planning, and more.